Care OrdersGet more info

 In a lot of cases, Social Workers are only involved for a short period of time and the family are then left to get on with their lives.
 From the moment a Social Worker is involved, families are monitored, and everything can be taken into account at a later date.
 Sometimes families do not fully understand this and so things happen that they later regret which lead to problems down the line.

 What is a Child Protection Case Conference?

-Social Services may call for a Child Protection Case Conference to take place this will allow Social Services to see if your child could be properly protected without a Care Order being made.
-However if this doesn’t work then Social Services will start child Care Proceedings, which normally takes up to 40 weeks from start to finish.
+Social Services may call for a Child Protection Case Conference to take place.
+This will allow Social Services to see if your child could be properly protected without a Care Order being made.
+However, if this does not work, Social Services will issue Court proceedings, which normally take 26 weeks.